flotools/flotools/README.md

 Flo Tools is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

+# Flo Tools 2.0:

+Flo Tools 2.0 is here!
+See the What’s New section to learn about the new features and improvements in version 2.0.

 # Download:

 You can download Flo Tools from [here.](https://flotools.github.io/download)